A Guide To Crafting Your Brand Voice

 When good brand goes wrong

 As with all things people hold dear, pivoting away from a brand people know and love can result in massive backlash.
-Clothing brand GAP, have seen this happen on multiple times in the last decade.
-In 2012, as Hurricane Sandy ravaged the East Coast of the United States, The Gap tweeted, what could in fact be the most insensitive tweet to ever hit the twitterverse.
+Clothing brand GAP has seen this happen multiple times in the last decade.
+In 2012, as Hurricane Sandy ravaged the East Coast of the United States, The Gap tweeted what could in fact be the most insensitive tweet to ever hit the Twitterverse.

 Oh nooo.

-The tweet was seen as highly insensitive and out of touch with the severity of the situation, a clear lack of awareness of an appropriate voice during a crisis.
+The tweet was seen as highly insensitive and out of touch with the severity of the situation, a clear lack of awareness of an appropriate crisis voice.
 The archetype they must have used here was The Idiot.

 A gap in their brand strategy.